tudor-pagu/idea-dotfiles-plugin/README.md

 2. Create a file named ".idea_settings.json" in your project's root directory.
 This is where you can store the settings.
 3. Edit the ".idea_settings.json" file to add settings!
 Consult with the example below to see what settings the plugin supports.
 Use the JSON format.
 You can only change a subset of the IDE settings,  such as fontSize, font (font name).
 You can also change the keymap by adding new shortcuts in the "keymap" object
 4. Save the .idea_settings.json file to apply changes!
 You can also use the custom action "Apply Settings" added by the plugin.
+5. Important: Changes to settings made in the GUI will not take effect if they are different from the ones defined in the .idea_settings.json file.
 # Example .idea_settings.json
 This is an example of a .idea_settings.json file that this plugin supports.
 All the supported editor settings are listed in the "editor" object,